Roots For Ritchie Campaign: Grow With Us

 Schematic designs: Complete

-Construction drawings: Completed September 2023
+Construction pre-tender drawings: Completed September 2023

 City Permit Applications: Approved January 2024